eskil/authed_app/README.md

 iex(3)>
 ```

-YMMV on what kind of key you want to use, we'll just use the 32 oct key for now, so `config/dev.exs` ends up like
+YMMV on what kind of key you want to use, we'll just use the 32 oct
+key (the latter)for now, so `config/dev.exs` ends up like

 ```elixir
 config :guardian, Guardian,